 1956: Singer-songwriter Teena Marie, whose success in R&B and soul earned her the nickname "Ivory Queen of Soul," is born Mary Christine Brockert in Santa Monica, Calif.
 Marie, who died at the age of 54 on Dec.
 26, 2010, was best known for such funk-infused 1980s hits as "I Need Your Lovin'" and "Lovergirl."

-1955: Magician and comedian Penn Jillette, half of the comedy magic duo Penn & Teller, is born in Greenfield, Mass.
+1955: Magician and comedian Penn Jillette (left), half of the comedy magic duo Penn & Teller, is born in Greenfield, Massachusetts.

 1953: Joseph Stalin, the de facto leader of the Soviet Union since the mid-1920s, dies at the age of 74 at his home outside of Moscow, four days after suffering a stroke.

 1953: Filmmaker Herman J. Mankiewicz, who won an Oscar as the co-writer of "Citizen Kane" with Orson Welles, dies of kidney failure at age 55 in Hollywood, California.
 Often asked to fix the screenplays of other writers, with much of his work uncredited, among other screenplays he wrote or worked on were "The Wizard of Oz," "Man of the World," "Dinner at Eight," "Pride of the Yankees" and "The Pride of St. Louis."
 His younger brother was Joseph L. Mankiewicz, also an Oscar-winning Hollywood director, screenwriter, and producer.